VERIDIITE/WinForms-EmployeeManagementSystem-SQL/README.md

 💼 **Software Engineer**
 📎 [LinkedIn Profile](#)

 Feel free to connect with me for collaboration or feedback!

+---

+### 🚀 Happy Coding!